 Create a free profile to get unlimited access to exclusive videos, sweepstakes, and more!

-Ah, yes...
+Ah, yes ...
 Nicolas Cage.
 One of the most fascinating thespians of this (or any) generation.
-The man, as Willy's Wonderland director Kevin Lewis remarked to SYFY WIRE two years ago, is a cinematic genre "unto himself."
+The man, as Willy's Wonderland director Kevin Lewis remarked to SYFY WIRE a few years ago, is a cinematic genre "unto himself."

 There's no one like Nicolas Cage, except Nicolas Cage.

 Whether he's playing a neurotic treasure hunter, a struggling screenwriter, or an agent of Satan himself, the actor never goes half-ass.
 His performances are always unique in some way, shape, or form.
-Cage's Hollywood career is so storied, in fact, that director Tom Gormican decided to look back on the man's onscreen tenure through the lens of meta comedy.
+Cage's Hollywood career is so storied, in fact, that director Tom Gormican looked back on the man's onscreen tenure through the lens of meta comedy.
+The end result was the critically acclaimed The Unbearable Weight of Massive Talent, which opened last year and starred Cage as a heightened version of himself.

-To help you prepare for the burden of Unbearable Weight, head below for our seven favorite genre performances from the one, the only, Nicolas Cage...
+To help you prepare for Renfield and a rewatch of Drive Angry, head below for our seven favorite genre performances from the one, the only, Nicolas Cage...

 1. Peter Loew in Vampire's Kiss (1988)

 Not only did Vampire's Kiss serve as the basis for the "You Don't Say" meme (see the image above), it also features Nic Cage running through the streets screaming "I'M A VAMPIRE!
 I'M A VAMPIRE!" at the top of his lungs.
-It's a great primer for both Massive Talent and next year's Renfield, which finds Cage stepping into the role of Count Dracula.
+It's a great primer for both Massive Talent and Renfield.

 2. Castor Troy/Sean Archer in Face/Off (1997)